sevengivings/subtitle-extractor/README.en.md

 A Python program to automate the video AI speech recognition and translation process.

-(Caution!)
-Default messages are in Korean.
-If you want to change to English, find languages=['ko'] and replace it with language=['en'].

 [Overview]

 MP4/MP3 file -> .SRT subtitle file -> filtering unnecessary subtitle(too short and meaningless repeated) -> time sync data(.time) & subtitle text data(.docx & .txt) -> user intervention for manual translation using DeepL file translation(translated .docx) or translated .txt using another method -> (optional)translated .docx to translated .txt -> join .time and .txt to .srt